Yovanovitch, Ex-Ambassador To Ukraine, Will Testify In Trump Impeachment Hearing

 Democrats on the Senate Foreign Relations Committee are warning the administration not to punish State Department officials who testify.

 State Department leadership "has focused on preventing and dissuading its personnel from providing information and testimony to Congress.
-Many have decided, boldly, courageously, to stand up and testify nonetheless — at great personal, financial, and reputational expense," 10 senators wrote in a letter on Tuesday to the deputy secretary of state and undersecretary of state for management.
+Many have decided, boldly, courageously, to stand up and testify nonetheless—at great personal, financial, and reputational expense," 10 senators wrote in a letter on Tuesday to the deputy secretary of state and undersecretary of state for management.

-The senators noted they were addressing the letter to two of Pompeo's top aides rather than to the secretary of state himself because, they said, Pompeo's "silence to date speaks volumes.
+The senators noted that they were addressing the letter to two of Pompeo's top aides rather than to the secretary of state himself because, they said, Pompeo's "silence to date speaks volumes.
 He has failed to stand up for his Department's own people."